imivi/se-blueprinter/README.md

 1. Upload your 3d model.
 The format must by **GLTF binary** (`.glb` extension).
 If you have an STL or another format you can use [Blender](https://www.blender.org/) to convert it to .glb
 1. Pick between **large/small** grid, **heavy/light** armor, and **static/ship** grid.
 1. Optionally, enter your player information
-1. Create blueprint preview.
+1. Create the blueprint preview.
 You can view the generated preview layer by layer.
 1. Download the blueprint as a zip file.
 Unzip it and place the folder inside the SE blueprints folder.
 By default it's `C:/Users/<YOUR_USERNAME>/AppData/Roaming/SpaceEngineers/Blueprints/local/`

 ## Caveats & tips